nivi-prasad-1/Predicting-Job-Satisfaction/README.md

 So future iterations of the models need to work at addressing these misclassifications.
 Here are some recommendations:
 ### Overall recommendations for improving model performance

 Given that class imbalance techniques (such as SMOTE) have already been applied, our next steps should focus on **refining and optimising hyperparameters** using robust approaches like **RandomizedSearchCV** for broader exploration and **GridSearchCV** for fine-tuning.

 Below are specific recommendations for improving performance through better hyperparameter tuning approaches:

-#### 1. Hyperparameter Tuning for Random Forest and Neural Networks:

-- **RandomizedSearchCV**: This approach is ideal for exploring a wide range of hyperparameters without the computational intensity of an exhaustive search.
-We can use this to identify key hyperparameters such as tree depth, number of trees, and sample sizes that offer a good trade-off between model complexity and performance.
-Our next steps would be to perform this on our neural network model to finetune it.

-- **GridSearchCV**: After narrowing down promising ranges through RandomizedSearchCV, we can apply **GridSearchCV** to more precisely fine-tune specific hyperparameters.
-This approach works well once a range has been identified, allowing for an exhaustive search within smaller parameter spaces, ensuring optimal model performance.

-#### 2. Consider Alternative Models:

-- **Gradient Boosting (e.g., XGBoost, LightGBM)**: These models are well-suited for handling imbalanced datasets and often outperform Random Forests in many cases.
-We might start with **RandomizedSearchCV** to explore a broad range of hyperparameters (e.g., boosting rounds, learning rates, tree depth) and then fine-tune with **GridSearchCV** once the optimal ranges have been identified.

-- **Threshold Tuning**: Consider adjusting the decision threshold for classification.
-Instead of using the default threshold (e.g., 0.5), use **precision-recall curves** to find an optimal threshold that minimizes false positives for 'Low Satisfaction' while maintaining high recall for 'High Satisfaction.'

-### Why bother?
+#### Next steps for improving model performance:

+Due to computational constraints, moving forward we want to consider more in-depth RandomizedSearchCV and GridSearchCV to tune our models further:

+1. **Random Forest**: Implement **RandomizedSearchCV** to explore a wide parameter space, then refine with **GridSearchCV** for optimal performance.
+Focus on tuning key parameters such as tree depth, number of estimators, and minimum samples per split.

+2. **Neural Network**: Use **RandomizedSearchCV** to explore combinations of learning rates, dropout rates, batch sizes, and regularisation strengths.
+After identifying promising ranges, apply **GridSearchCV** for more precise optimization.
+Use **early stopping** to prevent overfitting and dynamically adjust the number of training epochs.

+3. **Gradient Boosting Models**: Consider introducing models like **XGBoost** or **LightGBM**, which handle imbalanced data well and can potentially outperform Random Forests.
+Begin with **RandomizedSearchCV** for broad hyperparameter exploration, followed by **GridSearchCV** for fine-tuning.

+4. **Threshold Tuning**: Use precision-recall curves to identify and adjust the decision threshold for predicting 'Low Satisfaction' to optimize precision without sacrificing too much recall.

+By applying these robust hyperparameter tuning strategies and leveraging **RandomizedSearchCV** and **GridSearchCV** appropriately, model performance can be enhanced, particularly in balancing precision and recall for both the majority and minority classes.
+However, this will be dependent on our computational resources - ideally GridSearchCV would be the most robust way forward, but requires signifciant time and computing power.

+### What's the benefit of taking hyperparameter tuning further?

 1. Our Random Forest model will provide great insight into drivers of 'High Satisfaction' and greater accuracy of classifying these satisfied individuals - important for understanding how common high satisfaction is, and 'ingredients of success'